tgschindler1/final_project/README.md

  -Takes an integer parameter to specify how many times the dice should be rolled.

- -Saves the result of the play to a private data frame.

    **show(self, form='wide')**

- -Returns a copy of the private play data frame
+ -Returns a data frame of the play result.

  -Takes a parameter to return the data frame in narrow or wide form which defaults to wide form.